wangc86/blog/content/00ub9l1/_index.md

 - "On Writing Well" by William Zinsser.

-And we will make use of IEEE xplore and ACM ditigal library.
+And we will make use of IEEE Xplore and ACM Ditigal Library.